|Nutrition Facts (per serving)|

 This recipe has everything we love about Irish alcohol.
-In fact, it has everything you'll find in an Irish Car Bomb, just in a jelly form.
-It's a double layered gelatin shot with Guinness (or another stout) and Irish whiskey on the bottom and a green Irish cream layer on top.
+In fact, it has everything you'll find in an Irish slammer, just in a jelly form.
+It's a double-layered gelatin shot with Guinness (or another stout) and Irish whiskey on the bottom and a green Irish cream layer on top.

 If you were to skip the green food coloring, the top layer looks similar to the foam on a pint of Guinness.